muratk5n/thirdwave/en/README.md

-This is the downside of polluting the thoughtsphere with artificial culture war artifacts; people have to twist, turn, becoming pretzel-like to offer reasoning for simple thing, while people die.
+This is the downside of polluting the thoughtsphere with artificial culture war artifacts; people have to twist, turn, becoming pretzel-like to offer reasoning on simplest thing, while people die.

 "@RadioFreeTom